What is a Pipelayer, Plumber, Pipefitter, or Steamfitter Helper?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-- Marine Pipefitter Helper
+- Marine Steam Fitter Helper

 - Pipefitter

-- Pipe Fitter Helper
+- Pipe Coverer Helper

 The states with the most job growth for Pipelayer, Plumber, Pipefitter, or Steamfitter Helper are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Alaska, Idaho, or Hawaii.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Pipelayer, Plumber, Pipefitter, or Steamfitter Helper ranges between $21,860 and $46,200.
+The salary for Pipelayer, Plumber, Pipefitter, and Steamfitter Helpers ranges between about $21,860 and $46,200 a year.

 Pipelayer, Plumber, Pipefitter, and Steamfitter Helpers who work in Alaska, Missouri, or Hawaii, make the highest salaries.